drvgautam/vinaygautam-blog/README.md

 * Client-side search using a custom JSON index
 * External link integration (DatumInt consulting site)

-> A detailed breakdown of all customizations is available in
+> A detailed breakdown of all customizations is documented in the README above.
-> **docs/customization.md** and in my upcoming blog post.

 ---